 Companies invest more in advertising than ever.
-And if you’re a business owner or marketer, the odds are that you’ve heard a lot about SEO.
+And if you’re a business owner or marketer, the odds are that you’ve heard a lot about organic SEO services.
 You might have been advised to use it, or you might have been advised against using it.
 But is this approach right for your company?
 Acknowledged as an essential element in a successful marketing approach, SEO can really bring you the visibility you need to develop your business.
-Keep on reading if you want to learn more about organic SEO.
+Keep on reading if you want to learn more about organic SEO services.

 SEO stands for search engine optimization.
 It means that you aim at enhancing the rating of your website so that it appears in the search engine of people whenever they look for certain phrases or words.
 One of the most convincing benefits of SEO would be that it helps you generate quality traffic.
 But we’ll get into more detail in the comparisons below.

 There are several approaches to generating more traffic nowadays – SEO is one of them.
 But another one is as old as time – namely paid advertising.
 Although today it is done differently, this approach has been tested by many.
 The question is, is SEO better than paid advertising or the other way around?
 And if it is, why is that?

 For one thing, a fundamental benefit of SEO is that it is a legit inbound marketing strategy.
 Meanwhile, paid advertising is an outbound marketing strategy, meaning that you reach out to customers, whether they want to find out about your product or not.
 SEO, as an inbound method, is focused on a more specific audience – an audience that is more likely to appeal to what you have to offer.

 On a different note, inbound marketing – such as SEO – is centered on the consumer.
 And this is the key in today’s marketing approaches.
 Considering the competitive nature of the marketplace, distinguishing your business from others is critical.
 Also, when you concentrate your attention on attracting people who are actually interested in what you have to offer, this means that you are more efficient in reaching onto your audience.